EugTre/api-test/README.md

 ```

 #### Request catalog
-It's possible to pre-configure requests and use them later.
+It's possible to pre-configure requests and use them later with just a little touch.

-Each entity is nested under unique key (*name* of the request).

-Single entity should contain 2 section:
+Each entity is nested under unique key (*name* of the request) and should contain 2 section:
-- `request`: contains setup for requests - method, path, params, headers, cookies, etc.
+- `request`: contains setup data for request - method, path, params, headers, cookies, etc.
-- `response`: contains data for response validation - status code, schema and schema name
+- `response`: contains data for response validation - status code, schema and/or schema name

 #### `request` object
 Property | Value Example | Description
 --- | --- | ---
-`method` | *GET* | HTTP method for request.
+`method` | *"GET"* | HTTP method for request.
 One of: GET, POST, PUT, PATCH, DELETE.
-`path` | */user* | Path to specific API method.
+`path` | *"/user"* | Path to specific API method.
 May have placeholders - e.g. */user/{amount}*.
 `path_params` | *{"amount": 3, "@use": ["amount"]}* | List of key-value pairs for path placeholder.
 By default values won't be used anyhow, but if key is listed in *"@use"* array -- path will be automatically formatted using defined value.
 `query_params` | *{"amount": 3, "@use": ["amount"]}* | List of key-values pairs for request params.
 Same as `path_params` - only params listed in *"@use"* will be automatically added to request
 `headers`* | *{"Content-Type": "text/html; charset=utf-8"}* | Headers to add in request.
 Will be combined with base config level headers, overwritting headers with the same name.